 I am the son of a teacher and have always enjoyed educating others.
 As a podiatrist, it is from this background that I developed the desire and techniques to help everyone understand their medical condition and which treatments will be the most effective solution.
 I believe communication is the key to this solution and enjoy finding new ways to connect with others to help them understand as extensively as they want to learn.
 Everyone learns differently and I tailor the discussion to the learning style of the patient, rather than making them learn the way I teach.

 I am a graduate of the Penn Presbyterian Medical Center residency program which is the one of only two 4 year programs in the country, where I learned the latest techniques as well as classically proven methods of treatment.
 I chose this training because I wanted to know all the answers (or at least 99% of them) and saw a wide variety of patients and conditions.
 I have continued to work on the most challenging cases since graduation.
 I am a perpetual student and continue to learn more daily to improve my ability to take care of patients.

-Superior customer service and Mckinney foot care is of utmost importance at Hadfield Foot and Ankle.
+Superior customer service in Mckinney TX for your foot care needs is of utmost importance at Hadfield Foot and Ankle.
 I have unfortunately worked in many places where it has been severely lacking, which was a source of significant frustration.
 Having been a patient myself I have also seen firsthand how difficult it can be when employees are not concerned with me and my needs.
 This is why at Hadfield Foot and Ankle, you come first.
-I can’t promise that the ball won’t get dropped on something, people are human.
-But I can promise that you are not a number and that we care.
-As with several cases I've seen, ankle pain and advanced foot care can help prevent the need for ankle surgery, and mean some physical therapy instead.
+You’re not a number, and our team cares for all our patients.
+As with several cases I’ve seen, those with ankle pain who receive advanced foot care can help prevent the need for ankle surgery, utilizing physical therapy instead.